dialogic-godot/documentation/documentation/translation.md

 From now on, whenever you change the CSV file, you can hit "Collect translation" and Dialogic will update the translation files for you.\
 Once you are done editing your timeline, you will have to hit "Update CSV files" to update the CSV file.

-In order to verify whether your timeline has been properly inserted your text into the CSV, you can switch into the timeline Text editor.
+To verify whether your timeline has properly inserted your text into the CSV, you can switch to the timeline Text editor.
 Obviously, you can check the CSV file too.

 ```dtl
 Character: Hello world! #id:14